 Background

 Avian influenza viruses usually infect birds, but rare cases of human infection with these viruses have been reported.
 Humans that get avian influenza usually have come in direct contact with infected birds, birds that have died from avian influenza, or bird droppings from infected birds.
-"Bird flu" typically refers to an influenza A virus type called H5N1.
+“Bird flu” viruses have been found in many other species of animals, including mammals on land and in the water.
+These viruses can have a variety of presenting symptoms in these different species, and can cause mild to severe illness, even death in certain circumstances.

 It is important to remember that HPAI is primarily a production and economic concern for our poultry industry.
 It is safe to consume properly handled and cooked poultry products, including meat and eggs.

-There is ongoing surveillance throughout the US and the world to look for "bird flu" in migratory waterfowl.
+There is ongoing surveillance throughout the US and the world to look for “bird flu” in migratory waterfowl.
 In the US, the US Department of Agriculture, the US Department of the Interior, and the US Department of Health and Human Services work together on this surveillance.
-The highly pathogenic avian influenza H5N1 strain has been identified in the United States.
-More information on surveillance and positive results in both domestic and wild birds can be found on the USDA website.
+More information on surveillance and positive results in domestic and wild animals can be found on the USDA website.

 The Arkansas Department of Health works closely with other state partners, including the Arkansas Department of Agriculture and the Arkansas Game and Fish Commission, on all animal and human-related public health concerns.